-This second annual NGS 2015 Nordic Conference took place at the Medicon Village in Lund and was organised in partnership with the Lund University Cancer Centre.
+The third annual NGS 2016 Nordic Conference took place at Medicon Village in Lund and was organised in partnership with the Kennedy Centre at Rigshospitalet, Odense University Hospital and Lund Cancer Centre.

-The conference focussed on the use of Next Generation Sequencing (NGS) technologies and tools to look at human disease whether in a research or a clinical setting.
+The conference, which was opened by Prof Thoas Fioretos, focused on the use of Next Generation Sequencing (NGS) technologies and tools to look at human disease whether in a research or a clinical setting.

-This focus took the form of presentations over two days in the following areas: NGS Applications and workflows, Personalized Genomics, the Metagenomics link to health/disease, Non-invasive Prenatal testing, Cancer and Rare Disease genetics as well as Data Analysis and Storage.
-Indeed the panel debate on day 1 allowed delegates to share their views with panel members on how NGS labs are coping with data analysis and storage.
+We covered the following areas: NGS Applications and workflows, Personalized Genomics, the Metagenomics link to health/disease, Non-invasive Prenatal testing, Cancer and Rare Disease genetics as well as Data Analysis and Storage.

-NETWORKING: in addition to the excellent science, NGS 2015 Nordic was characterized by a collaborative air where all delegates got the chance to interact with each other during networking events such as an introductory networking session, a panel debate and a networking dinner on the evening of 27th October.
+NETWORKING: in addition to the excellent science, NGS 2016 Nordic allowed all delegates to interact with each other during networking events that included an introductory networking session, a panel debate and a networking dinner on the evening of 8th November.

 - NGS users, researchers and students

 - NHS & Private Labs, Biotech Companies, CRO’s, Service Providers

 …and others interested in the latest developments of:

 - Next Generation Sequencing

 - DNA Sequencing